We made it! We crossed Australia by car and here is the post about our road trip from Sydney to Perth driving our Nissan Patrol.

 My Play List for Your Long Roadtrip.

 Here is my playlist on Spotify, which you can download if you have a premium access.
 It is still growing, so get some more music of your choice.
+Feel free to subscribe and download this playlist as your connection will be always interrupted while travelling.

 Phone and Internet.

 In some part, there is no reception, and in some roadhouses, there is no WiFi.
 But in 80% you will be connected if you are not with Vodafone.
 I never had reception, while Valentino was always online with his Telstra.
-It was super disappointing, and I would never recommend traveling with Vodafone anywhere in Australia.
+It was super disappointing, and I would never recommend travelling with Vodafone anywhere in Australia.
 And this is not the first trip when I have no coverage with Vodafone.

 Telstra is not bad, so I would recommend going with Telstra.